Top 100 Drug Interactions

 A Pharmacist’s Guide to Inpatient Medical Emergencies

-A Pharmacist’s Guide to Inpatient Medical Emergencies is for hospital pharmacists and pharmacy residents who want to learn and refine the clinical skills necessary to be a valuable member of the hospital code blue / medical emergency team.
+A Pharmacist’s Guide to Inpatient Medical Emergencies is for hospital pharmacists who want to learn and refine the clinical skills necessary to be a valuable member of the hospital code blue / medical emergency team.

 Each chapter contains actionable, concise training on the role of the pharmacist during specific adult inpatient medical emergencies.